 Section 28(e) Safe Harbor: Section 28(e) of the Securities Exchange Act of 1934 ("Exchange Act") provides a safe harbor to investment advisers who use commission dollars of their advised accounts to obtain certain research and brokerage services.
 Conduct outside of the safe harbor afforded by Section 28(e) is subject to the traditional standards of fiduciary duty under state and federal law.
 We intend that all soft dollar payments will fall within the safe harbor of Section 28(e).
-Section 28(e) permits an investment adviser, under certain circumstances, to cause an account to pay a broker a commission for effecting a transaction in excess of the amount of commission another broker would have charged for effecting the transaction in recognition of the value of the brokerage and research services provided by the broker.
-Below we have described examples of research and brokerage services that fall within the safe harbor of Section 28(e).
+Section 28(e) permits an investment adviser, under certain circumstances, to cause an account to pay a broker a commission for effecting a transaction in excess of the amount of commission another broker would have charged for effecting the transaction in recognition of the value of the brokerage services that fall within the safe harbor of Section 28(e).
 We may use commissions that Clients generate for any of these eligible research and brokerage services as well as any others that fall within the safe harbor of Section 28(e).